Karel Martens

+Karel Martens (born 1939) is a Dutch freelance graphic designer and educator known for his experimental work in typography, book and poster design.
+Considered one of the most influential Dutch designers working today, Martens is a co-founder of Werkplaats Typografie, a postgraduate course in graphic design at the Arnhem College of Art in Arnhem, Netherlands.

 Biography

 Martens was born in Mook en Middelaar in 1939 and graduated from the Arnhem Academy of Art and Industrial Arts of the Netherlands in 1961 where he studied fine arts.
 He did not study graphic design because it was not considered a career at the time and therefore, did not exist as its own course of study.
 In school he took many classes such as painting, sculpture making, illustration, and publicity.
 Today he is recognized as one of the most influential practitioners in graphic design.